Snixy Kitchen

 Gluten-Free Fried Fish Tacos with Chipotle Cream Sauce

 These gluten-free fried fish tacos have a tangy sweet orange cabbage slaw and spicy chipotle cream sauce.
 Rice flour tempura batter makes a crispy golden fried fish!
-Learn what kind of fish makes the best baja fish tacos, how to select sustainable seafood, and how to make chipotle cream sauce!
+Plus, learn what kind of fish makes the best baja fish tacos.

 Gluten-Free Fried Fish Tacos with Chipotle Cream Sauce